LLM-ABBA: Understanding time series via symbolic approximation: Methodologies

 \subsubsection{Feeding the LLM}

 ABBA can transform numerical time series to symbolic series and keep the internal logic chain from which LLMs can learn temporal knowledge.
-In other words, by ensuring the precondition that the input symbolic series inherits the polygonal chain of numerical time series and then represents this chain via symbolic series (or LLMs' tokens) that can be recognized by LLMs, LLMs can \textbf{reconstruct} the embedding space without the use of any new tokens via adapting fine-tuning methods. \rev{As seen in Figure \ref{fig:framework}, the left panel is the traditional setting in terms of corresponding tasks, such as classification, regression, and prediction.
-The right panel is the instruction setting that contains these three tasks.
-Instructions (the right panel of \figurename~\ref{fig:framework}) only guide LLMs to understand the tasks, and this smart design is equal to the left panel (without LLMs' Instructions) of \figurename~\ref{fig:framework}. }
+In other words, by ensuring the precondition that the input symbolic series inherits the polygonal chain of numerical time series and then represents this chain via symbolic series (or LLMs' tokens) that can be recognized by LLMs, LLMs can reconstruct the embedding space without the use of any new tokens via adapting fine-tuning methods.